nanochess/240pTestSuite_colecovision/README.md

 You require tniASM v0.44 or v0.45 available freely from [http://www.tni.nl/products/tniasm.html](http://www.tni.nl/products/tniasm.html)

-You only need to assemble the file suite.asm and it includes all the other required files.
+You only need to assemble the file suite.asm and it includes all the other required files (edit the COLECO or MSX label accordingly).

 There are some files coming from the development environment (WinXP) that create the required images (images.bat) and assemble the code (e.bat).